ajahne/blog/_drafts/2018-1-20-javascript-import-export-intro.md

 {% endhighlight %}

 #### **Default export**
 The default export will be exported by, yep you guessed it, default.
-This means that it will be the base import by another piece of code.
+This means that it will be the base import used by another piece of code.
 Let's see how that works.

 _add.js_
 {% highlight js %}